Yogurt manufacturer tearfully speaks of regret at inquest into woman’s death

 Mrs Eaton told the hearing she had set up Planet Coconut with her husband in 2011 to manufacture dairy-free products and purchased a licence from CoYo founder Henry Gosling for exclusive UK rights.

-The court has heard the Planet Coconut yoghurt contained few ingredients – primarily coconut cream and ‘HG1’ starch supplied by sugar giant Tate & Lyle.
+The court has heard the Planet Coconut yoghurt contained few ingredients – primarily coconut cream and HG1 starch supplied by Tate & Lyle plc.

 The starch was identified as the possible source of the contamination.